yehaojing/dhhs-covid19-scrape/README.md

 # dhhs-covid19-scrape
-Scrape Victoria DHHS for daily COVID-19 cases by LGA
+A Jupyter Notebook to scrape Victoria DHHS media releases for daily COVID-19 cases by LGA